Check back regularly for updates Questions or comments? Leave them at the bottom

 - Lotion + Aloe

 - Heavy Coat

-– Camera fully charged GoPro or Point and Shoot
+- Camera that’s fully charged: Go with a GoPro or Point and Shoot

 - Chapstick with SPF